Political Science

-The political science concentration at Wilmington College offers students the opportunity to pursue careers in international studies, public administration, legislative affairs, and law.
-Students majoring in political science study the institutions and processes societies create to make collective decisions about human problems.
+The Applied Social Science major with Political Science concentration at Wilmington College offers students the opportunity to pursue careers in international affairs, public administration, legislative affairs, lobbying, nongovernmental organizations, and law.
+Political Science students study the institutions and processes created by society to make collective decisions about human problems.
 Courses in this field address issues of justice and human rights, social movements, and economic development as they relate to the distribution of power in society.

-In keeping with the College mission, the political science major encourages students to examine problems of conflict reconciliation and peacemaking in both national and international contexts.
-Although the political science concentration is compatible with virtually any other major at the College, students in the department often double major in criminal justice, psychology, Spanish, environmental studies, or minor in sustainability.
+In keeping with the College mission, the Applied Social Sciences major with Political Science concentration encourages students to explore conflict resolution and peacemaking in both national and international contexts.
+This major is compatible with virtually all other majors at Wilmington College, and students in this program often double major with Criminal Justice, Psychology, Spanish, Business Administration, and History or minor in Sustainability and Sociology.

 Loading